 Do you work long past quitting time or answer emails on the weekend?
 Or worry a lot about work even when you are not on the job?

 Now, certainly it is important to perform well at work.
 Losing a job is serious stuff.
-But scratch the surface of these behaviors and may people report excessive worrying a lot about how they are perceived at their job.
+But scratch the surface of these behaviors and many people report excessive worrying about how they are perceived at their job.

 They may put in long hours hoping to get a bit of praise from a boss or client.
 Or they may labor diligently to avoid making a mistake and earning a reprimand.